deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Thank you, Cerys.
 Show him in.”

-The door opened, and Daar trundled into the room on four-paw as the three of them stood to greet him.
+The door opened, and Daar trundled into the room on fourpaw as the three of them stood to greet him.
 Or rather, Gabe and Powell stood---Winton was already on her feet, and deployed a stately smile and a well-rehearsed handshake.

 “I’d expected more warning before our first meeting,” she said.
 “Welcome.”